jdickey/crypt_ident/README.md

 If the current-password check succeeds but the new Clear-Text Password and its confirmation do not match, then the method returns `:mismatched_password` and no changes occur.

-If the new Clear-Text Password and its confirmation match, then the _encrypted value_ of that new password is returned, and the `session[:current_user]` Entity is replaced with an Entity identical except that it has the new encrypted value for `hashed_password`.
+If the new Clear-Text Password and its confirmation match, then the _encrypted value_ of that new password is returned, and the `session[:current_user]` Entity is replaced with an Entity identical except that it has the new encrypted value for `password_hash`.

-### Password Reset
+### Password Reset -- TODO: FIXME

 To reset a User's password when the User *is not* [authenticated](#signing-in) is a two-step process: